pult3r/technical-assessment/README.md

 This guide describes the installation and setup process for the project, including:

 - Laravel backend
 - Quasar frontend
 - MySQL database
 - Nginx
 - phpMyAdmin
 - Docker Compose

-Follow each step to configure the environment properly.

 ---